 Some HUD homes are located in Revitalization Areas, which are geographic regions that have been authorized by Congress under the National Housing Act and are designed to revitalize communities and encourage homeownership.
 These HUD homes and areas are chosen because of household income, homeownership rate, FHA insured mortgage foreclosures in the area and more.
 HUD promotes homeownership in these communities through its Good Neighbor Next Door initiatives.
 These programs allow police officers, firefighters, EMTs and teachers to move into certain homes at a significant discount.
 HUD homes are also available at discounted prices through the Asset Control Area (ACA) program.
 Local, state and county government units can obtain a two-year contract with HUD requiring the department to make FHA properties in ACA areas only available to ACA participants.
 ACA homes that have been appraised at a value of less than a certain amount can be bought for a nominal sum.
 Other homes under this program are offered at a significant discount.

 Seniors can buy a home from HUD by using HUD’s Single-Family Home Locater to find maps of properties if they wish to participate in any of these programs and meets the requirements.
 Interested seniors should routinely check the HUD home locator since HUD is constantly working to add new areas to these programs.
 Find out more about where to find a HUD home in our free guide for seniors.

 How to Buy a HUD Home

 Once a HUD home is put on the market, it is offered to people who intend to live in the home themselves.
 After that, if the HUD home is still unsold, then it becomes available to any buyer including investors, real estate brokers and more.
-Download our housing guide for seniors to learn more about purchasing a home from HUD.
+Download our free senior guide to learn more about purchasing a home from HUD.

 Where to Find a HUD Home